proditis/BugBounty-Journal/days/day6.md

 I came across a lot of HubSpot instances this time around so i had to mess with it like any other application.
 Find their manuals and API references, check for endpoints and parameters.
 I was mostly trying to find endpoints that the application supports in hopes that some of them will be forgotten and unprotected.

-My guess was right as i was able to find some endpoints for the usual user operations (register, signup, reset password, etc).
+My guess was right as i was able to find some endpoints for the usual user operations (register, signup, reset password, etc), but i didnt spend much time on them.
+Part of my process is to first gather as much information as possible and then try to make a plan of attack based on the available info.

 ## Tools of the day